Mercury-Atlas 5: Launch and orbit

 A more compact all-solid state telemetry unit replaced the bulky vacuum tube-based package used previously.

 Atlas 93D was the second D-series Atlas to contain the new SMRD (Spin Motor Rotation Detection System), designed to ensure proper gyroscope operation prior to launch.

-MA-5 was planned as a close approximation of the upcoming MA-6 manned orbital mission.
+MA-5 was planned as a close approximation of the upcoming MA-6 crewed orbital mission.
 Mercury-Atlas 5 would be launched from Complex 14 at Cape Canaveral on a heading 72.51 degrees east of north.
 Orbital insertion of the Mercury spacecraft would occur 480 mi from Cape Canaveral.
 The altitude would be 100 mi and the speed would be 25695 ft/s.
 Retrofire was planned to take place at 4 hours, 32 minutes, and 26 seconds after launch.
 The spacecraft would land 21 minutes and 49 seconds after retrofire.
 Reentry temperatures were expected to reach 3000 °F on the heatshield, 2000 °F on the antenna housing, 1080 °F on the cylindrical section, and 1260 °F on the conical section.
 The spent Atlas sustainer engine was expected to reenter the atmosphere after 9⅓ orbits.

 Spacecraft #9 had originally been intended to fly on MA-4, but Spacecraft #8 was used instead after having been recycled from the failed MA-3 launch. #9 was the second of the "Mark II" Mercury capsules with a larger square window and explosive bolt hatch, while the older "Mark I" capsule had small port windows and a heavy locking mechanism.
 Gus Grissom's flight on MR-4 had used a Mark II capsule, but it was necessary to test it on a proper orbital mission to ensure that the large window could handle the much higher heat of reentry there.

 On October 29, 1961, three chimpanzees and 12 medical specialists moved into quarters at the Cape to prepare for the flight.
 The name given to Enos, the chimpanzee selected to fly the MA-5 mission, in Hebrew means "man".
 Enos's backups were (in order of possible call-up) Duane, Jim, Rocky, and Ham (the Mercury-Redstone 2 veteran).
 Enos was from Cameroon, Africa (originally called Chimp # 81), and was purchased by the USAF on April 3, 1960.
 He was about 5 years old at the time of flight and weighed just under 40 pounds (18 kilograms).